Adult - Unified Assessment

 Unified Assessment is the name given to the assessment process which involves health and social care professionals working together to assess and manage care and share information.
-Please note that the following guideline may need reviewing in light of recent legislative changes such as the Social Service & Well Being Act but principles remain similar.

 There are three main stages in the process:

 Stage 1 Assessment